 ST Math Creature Board: A creature board highlighting some of the characters from the ST Math games.
 This board can be used to explore math concepts.
-Included with this resource are directions for playing the target number game.

 Kindergarten to Second Grade Games to Play at Home

 This is a collection of games that can be done with kindergarten to second grade aged students.
 A direction sheet is provided for each game.
 This outlines the games, specifies how to play, offers information around vocabulary words, and provides questions that family members can ask to promote thinking.
-All of the games are designed for parents and children to play together.
+All of the games are designed for families and children to play together.